Knowing where to find the best Grapevine Texas restaurants will save you the trouble of searching them out once you're there.

 Our waiter suggested we try the tenderloin bruschetta.
 Think a toasted slice of baguette topped with tomato jam, basil pesto, and a couple of pieces of perfectly grilled tenderloin topped with arugula and freshly grated parmesan.
 I know, right?

 It was so delicious that when my neighbor at the table who was a vegetarian offered hers to me, I ate it, too.
 Yes, I did.
 No judging.
-This was my first foodie find in Grapevine.
+I needed to try everything so I could tell you which Grapevine restaurants you needed to visit, right?

 By the way, the calamari was equally as delicious, but I just couldn't get a good shot of it.
-Sometimes the lighting in restaurants is so difficult for photos, but this dish is a must when you visit Winewood, and my second foodie find.
+Sometimes the lighting in restaurants is so difficult for photos, but this dish is a must when you visit Winewood.

 We paired our meal with a crisp Trebbiano from Duchman Family Winery in Driftwood Texas.
 Made from 100% Texas grapes, it was a perfect accompaniment to our meal.